-To the Board of Directors and Stockholders of HC Government Realty Trust, Inc. Sarasota, Florida equity, and cash flows for the period from March 11, 2016 (date of inception) to May 31, 2016.
+To the Board of Directors and Stockholders of HC Government Realty Trust, Inc. Sarasota, Florida

+We have audited the accompanying balance sheet of HC Government Realty Trust, Inc. (a Maryland Corporation) as of May 31, 2016 and the related statements of operations, changes in stockholders' equity, and cash flows for the period from March 11, 2016 (date of inception) to May 31, 2016.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We have audited the accompanying balance sheet of HC Government Realty Trust, line. (a.
-Maryland Corporation) as reasonable assurance about whether the financial are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures the financial statements.
-An audit also includes includes assessing the accounting principles used and significant estimates made by management, as management, as well as evaluating the overall financial statement presentation.
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States) and in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.